-Patching accidental holes slows you down immensely.
+Patching accidental holes slows down the installation process, often by hours.
 Plan well and intelligently, thinking in terms of cable runs, correct placement of lights, and establishing an attractive pattern of lights.
-If you hate planning, you'll find that drywall patching, mudding, sanding, priming, and painting are five extra layers of work that you don't need.
-Thinking this through ahead of time gives you better recessed lights and saves work.
+If you are averse to planning, you will find that drywall patching, mudding, sanding, priming, and painting are extra layers of work that are far worse than planning.
+Creating a smart light plan well ahead of time gives you better recessed lights and saves work.

-Cut All of Your Ceiling Holes at the Same Time
+Cut All of the Ceiling Holes at Once

-Score With the Ceiling Saw, Cut With the Jab Saw
+Score the Ceiling Drywall With the Ceiling Saw

-Work on the Ground in Assembly Line Fashion
+Work on the Ground as Much as Possible

-Electrical cables can re-position your light in ways you don't want.
+Electrical cables can re-position your light in ways that you did not intend.
 Usually, one or two electrical cables run into your recessed light.
 These cables are so strong that they make placing your light within the ceiling hole a difficult task.
-Hold the light with one hand and, with the other hand, form the cables into accordion-like shapes.
-That way, when you push the light into the hole, the cables have more flexibility.
+Hold the light with one hand and, with the other hand, form the cable into an accordion-like shape.
+That way, when you push the light into the hole, the cable has more flexibility.